 When the temperature of the Universe reached about $10^9\,\mathrm{K}$, the energy of most photons would no longer be sufficient for electron-positron pair production ($2\gamma\to e^+e^-$).
 It disrupted the detailed balance between the pair production and annihilation.
 While the pair annihilation ($e^+e^-\to 2\gamma$) continued until consuming all positrons and leaving slightly excess electrons, the pair production could not replenish them.
 Accordingly, the chemical equilibrium between the pairs and photons is not established, at least for a while, and we hypothesize that therein lies the last piece of the puzzle for primordial abundances.
 In this study, we examine if the broken detailed balance between the pair production and annihilation processes can induce a deviation from the Planck distribution for photons by adding those processes into the collision term of the Boltzmann equation.

 To achieve a comprehensive understanding of the modifications in photon distribution during the BBN epoch, it is essential to solve the Boltzmann equation by taking into account all pertinent constituents, namely photons, electrons, positrons, and nuclei.
-This task would be intrinsically complex because of the intricate nature of the system and the associated coupled set of partial differential equations.
-To mitigate this complexity, we make some approximation.
-We assume that only photons deviate from equilibrium to a small extent, i.e., all particles except photons are in equilibrium and a change in $q$, which describes the Tsallis statistics of photons, is small.
-With this assumption, we expand the generalized Planck distribution utilizing Tsallis statistics to first order, subsequently deriving the first-order Boltzmann equation.
-Our analysis based on the perturbed Boltzmann equation suggests that the pair annihilation process during the BBN epoch can potentially augment $q$.
-Furthermore, we provide a discussion for the distorted photon distribution restoring to a Planck distribution observed during the matter-dominated era.
+This task would be inherently complex because of the intricate nature of the system and the coupled set of partial differential equations.
+To mitigate this complexity, we introduce an approximation where only photons deviate from equilibrium to a small extent.
+In other words, all particles except photons are in equilibrium, and a change in $q$, which describes the Tsallis statistics of photons, is small.